giopogg/webSDM/cran-comments.md

-## Resubmission

 This is a resubmission.
+In this new version I fixed bugs about ORCID numbers in the DESCRIPTION file.
+## R CMD check results

+0 errors | 0 warnings | 0 note

+## Previous submissions

+#### Resubmission

+This is a resubmission.
 In this new version I have changed the syntax of the webSDM-package.R file and I removed any reference to the fundamental niche (now potential niche).
 I have also fixed some minor bugs.

-## R CMD check results
+#### R CMD check results

 0 errors | 0 warnings | 0 note

-## Previous submissions

-### Resubmission
+#### Resubmission
 This is a resubmission.
 In this new version I have removed the compute_TL function and I now rely on topological.sort from igraph.
 I have also fixed some minor bugs.

 #### R CMD check results

 0 errors | 0 warnings | 0 note

 ### Resubmission